katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ... we can say "Sure, let me explain"

-TODO: Psuedo code examlpes.

 Note:
 - Prototyping in paper means you don't have to "get it right" the first time.
 Elm has that too.
 Trainee never coded before, confident to let them loose.
 Hardly had to explain anything.
 - Supportive compiler etc... mitigates fear of failure and makes us more equal (Emma Cunningham Elm EU)
 - Elm good language for communicating ideas to different types of "expertese" or "experience" (Jono Mallanyk Elm EU)
-- TICK: examples? psuedo code and placeholders are great - with a few rules, none of that will make it to production.
 - Much of engineering constraints taken care of by constraints of Elm

 ---